 In March 2016, PGE submitted to the OPUC a RAC filing that requested no significant additions or deferrals for 2016.
-No RAC filing is expected to be submitted in 2017 as the Company does not expect new renewables to be placed into service during 2017.
+No RAC filing has been submitted in 2017.

-Decoupling-The decoupling mechanism, which the OPUC has authorized through 2019, is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
+Decoupling-The decoupling mechanism, which the OPUC has authorized through 2019, provides for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency, customer-owned generation, and conservation efforts by residential and certain commercial customers.
 The mechanism provides for collection from (or refund to) customers if weather adjusted use per customer is less (or more) than that projected in the Company's most recent general rate case.

-Accordingly, refund of the \$5 million recorded during 2014 occurred over a one year period, which began January 1, 2016.
-The \$9 million refund recorded in 2015 that resulted from variances between actual weather adjusted use per customer and that projected in the 2015 GRC, is expected to occur over a one year period, which began January 1, 2017.
-The Company recorded an estimated collection of \$3 million during the year ended December 31, 2016, which resulted from variances between actual weather adjusted use per customer and that projected in the 2016 GRC.
-Any collection is expected to occur over a one-year period, which would begin January 1, 2018.
+Accordingly, a refund of the \$5 million recorded during 2014 occurred over a one-year period, which began January 1, 2016.
+The \$9 million refund recorded in 2015 that resulted from variances between actual weather adjusted use per customer and that projected in the 2015 GRC, is expected to occur over a one-year period, which began January 1, 2017.
+The Company recorded an estimated collection of \$3 million during the year ended December 31, 2016, which resulted from the 2016 GRC.
+Any collection for the year ended December 31, 2016 is expected to occur over a one-year period, which would begin January 1, 2018.

-The Company recorded an estimated collection of \$6 million during the three months ended March 31, 2017, which resulted from variances between actual weather adjusted use per customer and that projected in the 2016 GRC.
+The Company recorded an estimated collection of \$11 million during the six months ended June 30, 2017, which resulted from projections established in the 2016 GRC.
+Collections under the decoupling mechanism are subject to an annual limitation, which for 2017 would currently stand at approximately \$18 million.
 Any collection from (or refund to) customers for the 2017 year is expected to occur over a one-year period, which would begin January 1, 2019.